FedeDP/libmodule/docs/src/callbacks.rst

 .. c:function:: init(void)

   Initializes module state; useful to register any fd to be polled or to register any topic. |br|
-  Note that init() is only called first time module is started.
+  Note that init() is called each time module is started. |br|
+  If init callback returns false, module is automatically stopped as its initialization failed.

 .. c:function:: check(void)